Advanced Weights for IXPE Polarization Analysis: Methods

-where $q_0(\bm r) = Q_0(\bm r)/I_0(\bm r)$ and $u_0(\bm r) = U_0(\bm r)/I_0(\bm r)$ are the expected leakage patterns.
-Eq.~\ref{eqn:weight-bg} explicitly demonstrates that our MLE technique correctly subtracts off polarization leakage effects in this simplified limit.
-We argue that this guarantee extends to more complicated scenarios, provided large data sets and valid source flux models, due to the accuracy of MLE methods.
+This demonstrates that our MLE technique correctly subtracts polarization leakage effects.
+This will extend to more complicated scenarios, provided good statistics and valid source flux models, given the unbiased source parameter retrieval of MLE methods.